Advisory Groups

-Community Benefits Advisory Group
+Community Benefits Advisory Group (CBAG)

-The Community Benefits Advisory Group will develop recommendations for community benefit efforts to achieve the greatest positive benefit to the communities in the program area and broader region from the program’s work, in alignment with the program’s equity framework and community priorities.
+The CBAG produced recommendations for community benefit efforts with the goal to achieve the greatest positive benefit for the communities in the program area and broader region from the program’s work, in alignment with program and community priorities.

 FREQUENTLY ASKED QUESTIONS